mbocaneg/HexKeypad-Driver/README.md

 A platform agnostic driver for 4X4 hex keypads, such as the one found here: https://www.ebay.com/itm/4x4-Matrix-Array-16-Key-Membrane-Switch-Keypad-Keyboard-Arduino-AVR-Raspberry-Pi/232362364509?hash=item3619e04e5d:g:HN4AAOSwFnFV~NSx:rk:2:pf:0

 # Usage
-The driver consists of 4 files; config.c/.h, and Keypad.c/h.
+The driver consists of 4 files; `config.c`, `config.h`, `Keypad.c`, and `Keypad.h`.
 In order to properly use the driver, 3 functions must be implemented.
-Said functions can be found in config.c.
+Said functions can be found in `config.c`.
 These are:
 ```c
 /*
  * These 3 "abstract" functions must be implemented for the platform you are targeting